Curriculum: Master of Science in Finance

 curriculum icon Curriculum at a Glance

-For the Master of Science in Finance online, the curriculum includes the program courses (27 credit hours) and three elective hours.
+For the Master of Science in Finance online, the curriculum includes 12 program courses (26 credit hours) and four elective hours.

 Eight hours of Business Foundations courses can be waived with demonstrated previous undergraduate coursework and/or professional experience.
 To find out if you qualify, contact your Enrollment Advisor.